 Ernst & Young has been appointed by the shareholders annually as the Company's auditor.
-During the Year, the fees charged to the financial statements of the Group for the statutory audit and non-statutory audit services provided by Ernst & Young (which for the purpose includes any entity under common control, ownership or management with the auditor or any entity that a reasonable and informed third party having knowledge of all relevant information would reasonably conclude as part of the auditor nationally and internationally) amounted to approximately HK\$8.5 million (nine months ended 31 December 2020 - HK\$8.2 million) and approximately HK\$0.2 million (nine months ended 31 December 2020 - HK\$0.4 million), respectively.
+During the Year, the fees charged to the financial statements of the Group for the statutory audit and non-statutory audit services provided by Ernst & Young (which for the purpose includes any entity under common control, ownership or management with the auditor or any entity that a reasonable and informed third party having knowledge of all relevant information would reasonably conclude as part of the auditor nationally and internationally) amounted to approximately HK\$8.9 million (2021 - HK\$8.5 million) and approximately HK\$0.3 million (2021 - HK\$0.2 million), respectively.
 The non-statutory audit services provided during the Year consisted of the review of the Group's continuing connected transactions and other reporting services.